A FORMER teacher at a North-East public school has been arrested in Australia for child sex offences.

 His lawyer, Mara Barone, said he had not been sacked from his employment.

 She said: “He has not been fired.
 They intend to have a conversation with Mr Hutchinson, hopefully face to face, to discuss his future employment prospects.”

 Mr Hutchinson is a worldrenowned organist and is a fellow of the Royal Society of Arts and Letters for contributions to education and community arts programmes.

-Nicola McCann, the director of marketing at Durham school, confirmed that Mr Hutchinson had worked there in the early-Eighties, but said there was no further information available about his time at the school.
+Nicola McCann, the director of marketing at Durham school, confirmed that Mr Hutchinson had worked there in the early-Eighties, but said there was no further information available about his time at

 Mr Hutchinson has been granted bail for the offences on the condition that he lives with his sister in Tasmania and does not judge children’s music concerts.